A Case Study in Diagnostic Failure

 The NOS3 variants severely reduce nitric oxide production, impairing my blood vessels' ability to dilate properly.
 The ADRB2 variant causes beta-2 receptor downregulation, meaning my cardiovascular system can't respond appropriately to positional changes.
 Together, these explain the core pathophysiology of my POTS: impaired vascular tone combined with inadequate compensatory mechanisms.

-Analysis AI-assisted interpretation using Claude + genetic databases
+Analysis Claude Code analysis of raw AncestryDNA file + genetic databases

 The opportunity: Building the connective tissue